Ancestoral Gap in Kirkland Line

 *children according to the projection of Dr. J. R. Peacock

 I would really like to insert a family line on this page with great confidence but there is such a lack of information and actual connecting record that we can only make a supposition.
 Searchers who have been working for years on this family cannot find anything that identifies which of the sons of Richard and Mary actually was our connecting ancestor.
 These same searchers feel that Turner Kirkland, in his "The Bone Merchant and His Family", has left out a generation in connecting Snowden with Richard.
-Dr. J. R. Peacock has given a good case for Robert Kirkland to be the connecting ancestor in his recent book, Kirkland Family Roots, Virginia- South Carolina, Henry County, Alabama.
+Dr. J. R. Peacock has given a good case for Robert Kirkland to be the connecting ancestor in his book, Kirkland Family Roots, Virginia- South Carolina, Henry County, Alabama.
 He does this with unexplored records of the Baptist Church.
 We are hopeful that someone will come forward with more of the missing documentation to prove Snowden's father, or provide some evidence that will disprove the way we have understood what the records are saying.
 One of my earlier researchers has stated the case below.
 Even if Snowden is not listed in the will, this does not necessarily mean that Snowden is not the eldest son of Edward or Robert.
 It was the custom in those days for the eldest to automatically inherit the estate.
 Only with a will would the other heirs receive anything.

 Robert is identified as the son of Richard Kirkland (d.
 1743) by the following land record.
 17 Nov.
 1742 - Fairfax Co., VA